rsdoiel/antenna/archives/2024/weather_2024.49.md

 ---

-## SPC Dec 3, 2024 1300 UTC Day 1 Convective Outlook
+## SPC Dec 4, 2024 1300 UTC Day 1 Convective Outlook

-date: 2024-12-03, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2024-12-04, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

 <br /><a href="https://www.spc.noaa.gov/products/outlook/day1otlk.html"><img src="https://www.spc.noaa.gov/products/outlook/day1otlk.gif" border="1" alt="Day 1 Outlook Image" hspace="1" vspace="1" width="815" height="555" align="center" /></a><pre>
 Day 1 Convective Outlook
 NWS Storm Prediction Center Norman OK
-0659 AM CST Tue Dec 03 2024
+0658 AM CST Wed Dec 04 2024

-Valid 031300Z - 041200Z
+Valid 041300Z - 051200Z

 ...NO SEVERE THUNDERSTORM AREAS FORECAST...

 ...SUMMARY...
-Isolated thunderstorms are possible along the south Texas Coast, but severe thunderstorms are not expected.
+Scattered thunderstorms are expected from North/East Texas to the ArkLaMiss today and tonight.
+Severe thunderstorms are not currently expected.

-...Discussion including South Texas...
+...East/Southeast Texas to southwest Louisiana...
-A persistent longwave trough over the eastern CONUS will be reinforced by an amplifying and southeastward-digging upper trough over the Canadian Prairies toward the Upper Midwest and Great Lakes through tonight.
-A continued prevalence of surface high pressure and cool/stable continental trajectories will considerably limit and spatially confine thunderstorm potential.
-Across Deep South Texas, weak mid-level height rises are expected, with persistent weak low-level ascent and moistening near a coastal boundary, further influenced by strengthening southeasterly low-level flow/warm advection late today and tonight.
-Elevated convection over inland areas on the cool side of the boundary may produce occasional lightning, potentially in a northward-expanding fashion tonight.
+Widely scattered elevated thunderstorms have developed through the early morning hours across east-central/parts of North Texas, with persistent convection also off the coast of South Texas near a weak surface wave, and into the maritime warm sector where a narrow zone of near 70F/lower 70s F dewpoints reside.
+Some northward inland advancement of the Texas coastal front is expected today with a related increase in low-level moisture.
+However, low-level lapse rates are expected to remain weak due to semi-persistent multi-layer cloud cover and muted heating.

-Modest surface-based destabilization may develop inland along the immediate coast late this afternoon into tonight, but low-level SRH and lapse rates/parcel accelerations are expected to remain weak, and thus severe thunderstorms are unlikely.
+While low-level SRH is currently weak per 12z observed soundings and regional WSR-88D VWP data, it is expected to increase within the zone of warm advection, particularly near the inland-advancing frontal boundary, coincident with modest surface-based destabilization this afternoon along the middle/upper Texas coast, and eventually southwest Louisiana this evening.
+While a few weakly rotating storms could occur offshore, current thinking is that the supercell and related tornado/wind potential will remain limited inland, largely due to the poor low-level lapse rates and weak parcel accelerations.

 ..Guyer/Broyles..
-12/03/2024
+12/04/2024

 </pre>
 <a href="https://www.spc.noaa.gov/products/outlook/day1otlk.html">Read more</a>